Accio/qiaseq-singlecell-rna/README.md

 ### A few important parameters which you have to update in the pipeline.cfg file :
 ```
 genome_dir      :    path to STAR genome index which is mounted on the container, i.e. /path/to/genome_dir/
 primer_file     :    path to the primer file corresponding to your catalog number for a targeted sequencing experiment
 annotation_gtf  :    path gencode annotation file , same as the one used to build the genome index with STAR

 ercc_bed        :    path to the ERCC spike-in primer file
+                     path in docker image : /home/qiauser/pipeline_data/Primers_bed/ERCC-mix2.bed

 cell_index_file :    path to the cell indices used in your experiment.
 File should have the oligo sequence of the indices, 1 per line
+                     path in docker image : /home/qiauser/pipeline_data/Cell_Index/cell-index.list4.[96,384].txt

 Please update any other parameters in the [DEFAULT] and [config] section as it applies to your sequencing experiment.

-You can find the cell_index_file , primer_file , ercc_bed in the rpadmanabhan9/qiaseq-sc-rna:dev Docker Image under this path :
-/home/qiauser/pipeline_data/

 We have hosted some STAR indices in this gcp bucket : qiaseq-star-indices.
 To mount this bucket to your local system using gcsfuse :
 gcsfuse qiaseq-star-indices /path/to/genome_dir/